The Slide Show/ Neckerchief Slides

 - A piece of branch with the bark still on it can be

-out.
-Rock collectors, rock shops, or Rock and Mineral Clubs can advise you on
+drilled out.
+Rock collectors, rock shops, or Rock and Mineral Clubs can

-the bits and speeds to use on the different minerals and stones.
+advise you on the bits and speeds to use on the different minerals and

 - I knew one kid whose dad drilled a hole down through the

-small toys can be drilled as long as you follow basic safety precautions.
-Some
+Many small toys can be drilled as long as you follow basic safety

-box (such as those with magnifying glasses built into them), or other small
+plastic box (such as those with magnifying glasses built into them), or

-container and attach a ring to the back- either with hot glue, epoxy, screws,
+other small container and attach a ring to the back- either with hot

 - - First-aid kit